 Compression shirts come in all shapes and sizes, and you can spend as much as $80 or as little at $10 on one.
 What is the difference?
 We want you to be an informed consumer, so here are the main things to look for when you are comparing compression shirts.

-- Fit.
 It goes without saying, but any piece of workout clothing that doesn’t fit your body well is not going to feel good.
+When it comes to the fit, comfort isn’t the only consideration.
+As is noted in an article on menshealth.com, compression gear will need to fit your body perfectly in order for it to add any real benefit.
+Dr. Gerardo Miranda-Comas (a sports medicine physician and assistant professor at the Icahn School of Medicine) notes that “Compression helps recruit muscle adequately and give you more synchronized movement.”
+Since this is achieved by applying the specific proportion of compression to different parts of the body, a perfect fit is crucial.
+Equally, the second benefit of compression gear, a reduction in chafing, also requires a perfect fit.
 Generally speaking, the more you spend on a compression shirt, the more the fit will be forgiving and adapt to many different body types.
 Still, there are some brands that work better for the bulky bodybuilder, while others might be more tailored for the slender yoga enthusiast.

-- Stretch.
 Most long sleeve compression shirts are made of a nylon and elastane blend.
 This gives it the stretchy quality of spandex, and a well-made shirt should give you the ability to stretch it about 4-5 times its normal state before it limits your motion.
 The higher-end shirts, however, have special paneling in key areas like the shoulders to allow even more freedom of movement where you need it.
+Knowing the importance of a perfect fit, these higher-end options are far more likely to provide you with noticeable improvements in your recovery time.
+The cheaper options, on the other hand, rarely offer any benefits beyond a reduction in chafing.
 If you are buying a shirt for activities like weightlifting, yoga, or crossfit, this range of motion is very important.

-- Seams and Tags.
 In the category of “a small detail makes a big difference”, make sure that you go for a compression shirt that has comfortable seams, and no tags (or at least very, very comfortable ones).
 A cheap shirt often has cheap, rough seams, and this is a garment that will be rubbing against your skin during your entire run / ride / workout.
 Chafing is the enemy.
 Many of the better manufacturers use a form of flatlock stitching so that the seams are virtually unnoticeable against the skin.
 Tags are a similar matter – nothing is worse than a skin-tight shirt with a bothersome tag rubbing your back or nick.
+It can be truly maddening!

-- Price.
 For most of us, money is a factor in any purchase we make.
 For compression shirts, the price range is quite large.
 You can find some inexpensive compression shirts for as low as $12 or $15, but we would not recommend them.
 They are made in China from a generic design, and often sold on Amazon by people who have no garment production experience.
 On the other end of the spectrum, you can spend as much as $150 on a compression shirt by a maker like CW-X or 2XU.
 These shirts are awesome – so comfortable – but expensive.
 Not in everyone’s budget.
-The two price points we like are $30 and $60.
-At $30-$35, you start to get some real quality from makers who know what they are doing.
-At $60 or so, you begin to step-up to even higher-quality and thermal-type garments.
+The two price points we like are $40 and $70.
+At $40, you start to get some real quality from makers who know what they are doing.
+At $70 or so, you begin to step-up to even higher-quality and thermal-type garments.

 Best Long Sleeve Compression Shirts